-Periodontitis is more than gum inflammation; it is a dangerous infection that endangers your dental health and well-being.
+Periodontitis is more than gum inflammation; it is a dangerous infection that endangers your dental

 Catching it early might save your smile and avoid permanent harm.